vuxcode/we1-project-osteise/time-report.md

  - Finished the contact page
 - 2022-11-14 13:00
   - Removed some code from style.css that wasn't needed anymore.
-  - Started working with the information page
+  - Started working with the information page, added text and images
   - Removed font links from each page and added import to style.css
+  - Moved some style elements from index to style.css